mojule/schema-to-form-elements/README.md

   via JSDOM or similar, easily serialized to a string to send as an HTTP response)
 - no dependencies
-- simple class-free, functional coding style
+- simple class-free coding style

 ## quickstart